stared/jekyll-blog-pre-2022/_drafts/why-do-word2vec-analogies-work.markdown

 Of course, in every practical case we won't get an exact equality, just words being close to each other.
 But thanks to looking at the vectors, we can look for synonyms (or often: antonyms).

-## Analogies and linear space

 What I find much more interesting is that words form a linear space.
 In particular, a zero vector represent a totally uncharacteristic word, occurring with every other word at the random chance level.

+It is one of possible reasons why for vector similarity people often use cosine distance, i.e.

+$$ \frac{\vec{v}_a \cdot \vec{v}_b}{\vert \vec{v}_a \vert \vert \vec{v}_b \vert}. $$

+That is, it puts emphasis the direction in which a given word co-occurs with other words, rather than the strength of this effect.

+## Analogies and linear space

 If we want to make word analogies (*a is to b is as A is to B*), one may argue that